Getting Started ENTERPRISE

 4 * 8640000 * 2048 * 5 = 330GB.

-The Styra DAS software can be installed in any namespace, the installation instructions do not make any assumption about namespace.
+Styra DAS On-premises can be installed in any namespace, and the installation instructions do not make any assumption about namespace.

 Computing and Networking